sysgears/spinjs/docs/howSpinWorks.md

 ## Webpack DLL

+SpinJS leverages the power of using webpack DLLs with a simple idea in mind: to reduce the time of creating incremental builds.
+You can consider webpack DLL files as _the cache_ for your builds in development mode.

 Webpack DLL files comprise a bundle that's get generated from the runtime dependencies of the project.
-In sane words, SpinJS generates the project bundle only once.
-Then, when you change the project code and an incremental build is created, webpack does _not_ re-compile all the dependencies again, which helps to drastically increase the speed of creating incremental builds.
+Using sane words, SpinJS generates the project bundle only once and stores it in webpack DLL files.
+Then, when you change the project code and an incremental build is created, webpack does _not_ re-compile all the dependencies again, and instead uses the DLL files.
+In the end, this approach helps to drastically increase the speed of creating incremental builds.

-You can consider webpack DLL files as the cache for your builds in development mode, and SpinJS leverages the power of using webpack DLLs.

 ## Current Working Directory